Martins6/stats-img-processing/README.md

 * I'm planning on using Fourier Analysis and Wavelet processing to see what other mysteries could be found!

-* I shall try to find the optimal number of clusters, using the elbow method.
+* I shall try to find the optimal number of clusters using the elbow method.

-* Try to find ways to implement in a distributed way the K-Medoid or Partition Around Medoids (PAM) algorithm, and the Hierarchical in order to analysis such Big Data (500 GB are needed for just this tiny image).
+* I'll try to find ways to implement in a distributed way the K-Medoid or Partition Around Medoids (PAM) algorithm, and the Hierarchical in order to analysis such Big Data (500 GB are needed for just this tiny image) and compare different types of clustering methods.

 # References